joakimsk/docs/docs/restapi2.rst

    :parameter string id: Callsign/ident of the tracker
    :status 200: Ok
+   :status 401: Authentication failed
+   :status 404: Item not found
+   :status 403: Item is owned by another user
+   :status 400: No authorization info found
-   :status 500: If something went wrong with the database SQL query or if authorization info was not found.
+   :status 500: Server error or if something went wrong with the database SQL query

 .. http:put:: /trackers/(id)